geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 Do you have any questions?

 **Geohot** [00:53:19]
-Can you click on...
+Can you click on..
 Yeah, I think, and I added one bounty too.
 If somebody can get TinyChat running in WebGPU, basically TinyChat in browser, $1,000.
 Do you think you could test versus ORT instead of Torch?
 Yeah, that's fine.